vsg-dev/VulkanSceneGraph/INSTALL.md

 ---

-## Quick guide to building and install the VSG from the command line:
+## Quick guide to build and install the VSG from the command line:

-Command line instructions for default building of static library (.a/.lib) in source:
+Command line instructions for default build of static library (.a/.lib) in source:

     git clone https://github.com/robertosfield/VulkanSceneGraphPrototype.git
     cd VulkanSceneGraphPrototype